V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 M30
 ```

+## Auto Square

+Auto Square on this board no longer uses Gcode commands.
+You can edit each endstop indivdually directly from the Config section of the WebUI.

+ui screenshot

+From there you have a "pulloff_mm" setting for each endstop.
+This setting is how far the machine backs away from the endstop after it triggers it.
+This needs to be far enough to reset the trigger at a minimum and if your values should be within 3mm of each other.
+If they are not it is best to move the endstop triggers.

+Pulloff screenshot

 ## Laser tips

 For the fastest raster etching, the most reasource intensive thing we can do.
 Either use AP mode with a microSD card, or turn off the wifi and use only the USB (with [Lightburn](https://lightburnsoftware.com/)).